Louis, Grand Dauphin: Biography

-Alive especially to political considerations, the King considered various European royal daughters as possible wives for his heir, such as Anna Maria Luisa de' Medici and Louis' own cousin Marie Louise d'Orléans, daughter of Philippe, Duke of Orléans and Princess Henrietta of England.
-According to various reports, Marie Louise and Louis were in love, having grown up with each other.
-However, Louis XIV decided to use Marie Louise to forge a link with Spain and forced her to marry the invalid Charles II of Spain, the Dauphin's own half-uncle.
+Being especially interested in geopolitical ties his son could help him form, the King considered various European royal daughters as possible wives for his heir, such as Anna Maria Luisa de' Medici and Louis' cousin Marie Louise d'Orléans, daughter of Philippe I, Duke of Orléans and Henrietta of England.
+According to various sources, Marie Louise and Louis were in love and had grown up with each other.
+However, Louis XIV decided to use Marie Louise to instead forge a link with Spain and made her marry the invalid Charles II of Spain, the Dauphin's half-uncle.

-Louis was engaged to his second cousin, Maria Anna Victoria of Bavaria, when he was seven.
+Louis was eventually engaged to his second cousin, Maria Anna Victoria of Bavaria, when he was seven.
 She was a year older than Louis and, upon arriving at the French court, was described as being very unattractive.
-Nonetheless, she was a very cultured princess, and made initially a good impression upon her arrival as she was able to speak French fluently.
+Nonetheless, she was a very cultured princess, and made a good first impression as she was able to speak French fluently.

 They were married by proxy in Munich on 28 January 1680; the couple met for the first time on 7 March 1680 in Châlons-sur-Marne.